Learn to Walk Like a Supermodel in High Heels

 Get Tips to Strut Like a Modeling Pro

-Of course, if you’re a little nervous about starting with the sky-high stiletto of your dreams, you can always start out with wedges.
+If you’re a little nervous about starting with the sky-high stiletto of your dreams, you can always start with wedges.
 They give you the height of a heel but are a little easier to manage.
 Once you’ve mastered those, you can keep on adding those inches.

 Be Conscious of Your Body

 Walking gracefully in high heels is a head-to-toe experience.
 Relax your hips and knees, engage your abs, keep your shoulders back, and hold your head high.
 It might seem impossible at first, but you’ll eventually find your rhythm.

 Be careful not to overextend yourself with long, quick strides.
 Wearing heels naturally makes your strides shorter, so you’ll need to take more steps than usual.

 There’s no shame in occasionally taking a seat.
 As Miss J added, “Whenever and wherever you can, sit, sit, sit!”
 It’ll give your feet a chance to rest and allow you to walk more comfortably.
 Plus, if you sit in a cute way—stretched at the waist and legs crossed at the ankle—you’ll be able to show off both your legs and shoes.